asiort/OnlineMultiBLASTqueries/README.md

 # OnlineMultiBLASTqueries
-Does multiple nucleotidic | aminoacidic BLAST queries from a given multiFASTA and write the output with the results.
+Does multiple nucleotidic | aminoacidic sequence BLAST queries from a given multiFASTA and write the output with the results.
 - The queries are parallelized using Threads.
 - Works using Selenium and ChromeDriver.